 The Horizon 47’s fit no worries at all into one of our current review bikes, the Lynskey GR250 Titanium gravel bike.
 WTB, please add this frame to your compatibility list!

 The sample Horizon tyres weighed 511 and 513 grams respectively, a little under the specified weight of 515 grams from the manufacturer.
 That’s always a nice bonus.

 Mounting the WTB Horizon 650b x 47mm Tyre

 The Horizon tyres feature WTB’s TCS (tubeless compatible system) with an Aramid tyre bead.
 As TCS is a “system”, that also includes items such as rim tape, valves and sealant.
 TCS is designed to make tubeless tyre setup an easy process, and that rang true during my install.
-The test sample Horizon tyres mounted with a minimum of fuss using Bontrager’s TLR Flash Charger pump (review of that item coming soon), WTB’s valves (I also used Notubes and American Classic valves) and Orange Seal’s Endurance Formula Sealant.
+The test sample Horizon tyres mounted with a minimum of fuss using Bontrager’s TLR Flash Charger pump, WTB’s valves (I also used Notubes and American Classic valves) and Orange Seal’s Endurance Formula Sealant.